ReproNim/reproin/README.md

   [bids_test4-20161014](http://datasets.datalad.org/?dir=/dicoms/dartmouth-phantoms/bids_test4-20161014)
   provides a basic example of multi-subject and multi-session acquisition.

-## Containers
+## Containers/Images etc

-This repository provides a [Singularity](./Singualarity) environment definition file used to generate a complete environment needed to run a conversion
+This repository provides a [Singularity](./Singualarity) environment definition file used to generate a complete environment needed to run a conversion.
+But also, since all work is integrated within the tools, any environment providing them would suffice, such as [NeuroDebian] docker and Singularity images, virtual appliances, and other Debian-based systems with NeuroDebian repositories configured, which would provide all necessary for ReproIn setup components.

-## TODOs/WiP
+## TODOs/WiP/Related

-- [ ] adding pre-configured DICOM received for fully turnkey deployments
+- [ ] add a pre-configured DICOM receiver for fully turnkey deployments
 - [ ] [heudiconv-monitor] to fully automate conversion of the incoming data
 - [ ] [BIDS dataset manipulation helper](https://github.com/INCF/bidsutils/issues/6)